-Lemma 4.1.
+Lemma 5.
 For each configuration (C, S) of the standard Krivine machine there exists a configuration (C', S') of the extended machine such that $\pi(C', S') = (C, S)$.

 Proof.
-This is induction on the length of the run starting from the configuration (which is unique and finite).
+We use induction on the length of the longest computation starting from the configuration (C, S) (this computation is unique and has finite length).
 We have five cases depending on the form of the term in the main closure.
-Before starting the case analysis, we observe that for each closure C there exists an extended closure C' such that $\pi(C') = C$.
-To construct such C' we can add the partial function with empty domain everywhere inside C. (This cannot be applied for a configuration: the tp of the main closure of a configuration is required to have size 1).
+Before starting the case analysis, we observe that for each closure B there exists an extended closure B' such that $\pi(B') = B$.
+To construct such B' we can add the partial function with empty domain everywhere inside B. (This cannot be applied for a configuration: the tp of the main closure of a configuration is required to have size 1).